NullVoxPopuli/tree-sitter-with-ember/README.md

   - network requests show that there is a request to `/tree-sitter.wasm`, but we've built our WASM bindings into `/tree-sitter/*`
     - we can customize the paths of the language wasm files, but not the main tree-sitter.wasm

+6. Using monaco-tree-sitter, the individual grammar definitions need to be configured to be used by monaco.
+   - error: `grammar` is not defined. `grammar` is not required by these modules, so we need to figure out where it comes from and define it on `window`

 ## Prerequisites

 You will need the following things properly installed on your computer.